taylorstewart/EMS-Stewart-et-al/README.md

 EMS_Stewart
 ==========

-This repository contains data files, analysis scripts, and the draft manuscript *Spatio-temporal and interindividual variation of Emerald Shiner, Notropis atherinoides, diet and energy density in Lake Erie* by Taylor R. Stewart and Mark W. Rogers.
+This repository contains data files, analysis scripts, and the draft manuscript *Spatio-temporal and interindividual variation of Emerald Shiner, Notropis atherinoides, diet and energy density in Lake Erie* by Taylor R. Stewart, Mark W. Rogers, and Richard T. Kraus.

 # Data files (not in the repo)